Coldcard/firmware/docs/microsd-2fa.md

 are relying on this 2FA feature to wipe the seed in a case of duress, there doesn't seem to be any need for Delta Mode.

+## Duress Defenses

+We recommend simply keeping no card in your Coldcard once activating this feature.
+Your attacker, or yourself under duress, will login normally and trigger this defense without you taking any explicit action.

 If you were being forced to prepare a PSBT under duress, you can choose which SD card to use (so pick a normal one, which isn't enrolled) and you may also have a chance to clear your card of the special file.
-Either way would be an opportunity to ensure the automatic wipe occurs, even as you comply as provide the PIN code.
+Either way would be an opportunity to ensure the automatic wipe occurs, even as you comply and provide the PIN code.

-If your hands are on the Coldcard during login, you can eject the card as well.
+Your enrolled SD cards can also be stored at another location away from your Coldcard.
+This could be a bank safety deposit box, since it contains no sensitive data.

+If you are closely surveilled when logging and using your Coldcard, the PIN code might already be known to your attacker.
+However, there is no indication on the screen during a normal (successful) login that this feature is in effect, so they would not know if the SD card was inserted by chance or necessity.